igem-fau/website/content/project/design.md

 {{% rawhtml %}}<div style="padding-top: 50px;"></div>{{% /rawhtml %}}

 This design allows us to create three differently linked bispecific antibody types.
-In K1 the antigen binding regions are connected by a flexible Glycine-Serine Linker (BBa\_K3117004) [GS Linker](http://parts.igem.org/Part:BBa_K3117004)), which is the standard linker in many fusion proteins.
+In K1 the antigen binding regions are connected by a flexible Glycine-Serine Linker (BBa\_K3117004) [GS Linker](http://parts.igem.org/Part:BBa_K3117004)), commonly used in fusion proteins (Trinh et al. 2004).
 Whereas K2 relies on SpyTag/SpyCatcher, a system introduced by Mark Howarth.
 This allows to create fusion proteins by adding the SpyTag to one protein and the SpyCatcher to another.
-Once those proteins get into close contact a spontaneous binding, between Asparagin and Lysin residue in the protein segments, occurs forming a covalent bond.
+Once those proteins get into close contact a spontaneous binding, between Asparagin and Lysin residue in the protein segments, occurs forming a covalent bond (Hatlem et al., 2019).

 In our project this allows to create a bispecific antibody with the potential to not only create one antibody, but a whole toolbox of bispecific antibodies.
 This provides the possibility to screen a wide variety of bispecific antibody combinations for their efficacy in less time and with less effort.